-All driveways in Minnesota must be cured as soon as the last finishing operation is completed.
+All driveways in Minnesota should be cured as soon as the last finishing operation is completed.

 Few topics cause more confusion for users of concrete than curing and sealing.
 We want everyone using our products to understand these vital steps in the concrete construction process.

 Concrete is a mixture of cement, sand, coarse aggregate, water and admixtures.
 When the cement comes in contact with water, a chemical reaction called hydration occurs.
 It is this chemical reaction that changes concrete from a fluid to an inflexible, strong, stone-like substance.